Development Guide

 • pre-commit: Automated quality checks before commits

-Running Linting Tools
+Running Code Quality Tools

-# Format code with Black (100 character line length)
+# Format code with ruff (auto-fix)

 # Run all pre-commit hooks on all files